ashleysommer/pynecktie/docs/pynecktie/custom_protocol.md

 *Note: this is advanced usage, and most readers will not need such functionality.*

-You can change the behavior of Sanic's protocol by specifying a custom protocol, which should be a subclass of [asyncio.protocol](https://docs.python.org/3/library/asyncio-protocol.html#protocol-classes).
+You can change the behavior of Necktie's protocol by specifying a custom protocol, which should be a subclass of [asyncio.protocol](https://docs.python.org/3/library/asyncio-protocol.html#protocol-classes).
-This protocol can then be passed as the keyword argument `protocol` to the `sanic.run` method.
+This protocol can then be passed as the keyword argument `protocol` to the `pynecktie.run` method.

-The constructor of the custom protocol class receives the following keyword arguments from Sanic.
+The constructor of the custom protocol class receives the following keyword arguments from Necktie.

 - `loop`: an `asyncio`-compatible event loop.
 - `connections`: a `set` to store protocol objects.
-When Sanic receives `SIGINT` or `SIGTERM`, it executes `protocol.close_if_idle` for all protocol objects stored in this set.
+When Necktie receives `SIGINT` or `SIGTERM`, it executes `protocol.close_if_idle` for all protocol objects stored in this set.
-- `signal`: a `sanic.server.Signal` object with the `stopped` attribute.
-When Sanic receives `SIGINT` or `SIGTERM`, `signal.stopped` is assigned `True`.
+- `signal`: a `pynecktie.server.Signal` object with the `stopped` attribute.
+When Necktie receives `SIGINT` or `SIGTERM`, `signal.stopped` is assigned `True`.
-- `request_handler`: a coroutine that takes a `sanic.request.Request` object
+- `request_handler`: a coroutine that takes a `pynecktie.request.Request` object
   and a `response` callback as arguments.
-- `error_handler`: a `sanic.exceptions.Handler` which is called when exceptions
+- `error_handler`: a `pynecktie.exceptions.Handler` which is called when exceptions
   are raised.
 - `request_timeout`: the number of seconds before a request times out.
 - `request_max_size`: an integer specifying the maximum size of a request, in bytes.